 - 33.5.
 BEA's statistics on new foreign direct investment include the following: - Expenditures by foreign direct investors to acquire, establish, or expand U.S. business enterprises. - Balance sheet and income statement items of the newly acquired, established, or expanded U.S. business enterprises. - Employment of the newly acquired, established, or expanded U.S. business enterprises. - 33.6.
 Expenditures are categorized as first-year expenditures and planned total expenditures.
 First-year expenditures include expenditures in the year in which the acquisition, establishment, or expansion occurred.
 Planned total expenditures include first-year expenditures for all investments plus planned future expenditures (and expenditures from past years, if any) for establishments and expansions that are multiyear investments.
-Planned total expenditures for newly established or expanded U.S. affiliates are broken out by the year in which the expenditures are expected to be incurred and by the class of expenditure, including expenditures for land, plant and equipment, intellectual property rights, and fees, taxes, permits, and licenses.
-Statistics are also compiled for actual expenditures on investments initiated in previous years and compared with the planned expenditures announced in those years. - 33.7.
+Planned total expenditures for newly established or expanded U.S. affiliates are broken out by the year in which the expenditures are expected to be incurred and by the class of expenditure, including expenditures for land, plant and equipment, intellectual property rights, and fees, taxes, permits, and licenses. - 33.7.
+The statistics on new investments allow for separate identification of greenfield investment.
+Greenfield investment includes establishments of new U.S. business enterprises by foreign investors and expansions of existing U.S. affiliates. - 33.8.
+Statistics on greenfield investments also compare planned expenditures that were reported when the investment was initiated with actual expenditures that are realized in the three years after the year of project initiation.
+Statistics on actual expenditures are presented to facilitate comparison with statistics on planned expenditures reported in the year the investments were initiated.
+These statistics can help answer questions about whether greenfield projects are completed and whether there are significant differences between planned and actual costs. - 33.9.
 Balance sheet items include total assets, total liabilities, and total owner's equity of the newly acquired or established U.S. affiliate.
-Income statement items include sales of the newly acquired, established, or expanded U.S. affiliate and net income of the newly acquired or established U.S. affiliate.
+Income statement items include sales of the newly acquired, established, or expanded U.S. affiliate and net income of the newly acquired or established U.S. affiliate. - 33.10.
+Employment includes all full-time and part-time employees on the payroll and excludes contract workers and other workers not carried on the payroll of the U.S. business enterprise.
+Employment is further categorized as current employment and planned employment.
+Current employment includes the employment of established or expanded U.S. affiliates at the time the investments were initiated or at the end of the most recently completed fiscal year for acquired entities.
+Planned employment includes the current employment for acquisitions and the projected number of employees for establishments or expansions once they are fully operational.